-While communication delays in some children may not point to an expressive language disorder, some toddlers with a limited vocabulary for their age and exhibit other symptoms may be at risk.
-In particular, studies suggest that mild comprehension for their age, a family history of language and learning issues, and using few gestures when communicating are indicators that a child could have continuing language delay.
-This may mean that a child is showing signs of a language disorder (expressive or expressive/receptive language) also known as a Developmental Language Disorder (DLD), or language impairment as research calls it.
+In particular, studies suggest that mild comprehension for their age, a family history of learning issues and speech and language problems, and using few gestures when communicating are indicators that a child could have continuing delayed speech or language.
+This may mean that a child is showing signs of a language condition (expressive or expressive/receptive language) also known as a Developmental Language Disorder (DLD) or language impairment, as research calls it.

 (Related: Know more about the relationship between language and learning disabilities.)